 By Elizabeth Webster and Meghan McFee

-Why?
-Your online presence not only shows a glimpse into your personality, but more importantly to potential employers, your digital profile offers insights into your accomplishments and – this one’s important – your judgement.
+Your digital profile offers insights into your accomplishments and – this one’s important – insight into your judgement.

 Since virtually anyone can access social media sites, or find their way around security settings, organizations want to make sure that potential employees can uphold the company’s image and reputation with their online presence.